victoryamaykin/Final-Project-IMDB-Reviews/README.md

 UNC Data Analytics Bootcamp Capstone Project: Comparing Deep Learning Models on IMDB Movie Review Sentiment Analysis
 Team: Ali, Chris, Lissette, Shannon, Victor

+## Goals and insights
-Goals and insights: Determine whether a movie review is positive or negative and check if there is a dfference in accuracy between Deep and non-deep learning methods
+Determine whether a movie review is positive or negative and check if there is a dfference in accuracy between Deep and non-deep learning methods

+### Skills
-Skills: (3 different models - Non - deep learning model with KNN and SVM, Deep Learning using Tensforflow/Keras, Bag of Words model) --- Ali, Chris, and Lissette
+(3 different models - Non - deep learning model with KNN and SVM, Deep Learning using Tensforflow/Keras, Bag of Words model) --- Ali, Chris, and Lissette

-Data preprocessing:
+### Data preprocessing
 BeautifulSoup to scrape reviews in dataset
 NLTK to get a list of stop words
 SciKit-Learn, RandomForest Classifier, Bag of Words (CountVectorizer) model to create train and test datasets